Emergencies and incidents

 Always report emergencies and incidents

-If you experience an emergency or incident, it is very important that you report it to the university within 24 hours.
-Even if all ended well.
+If you are involved in an emergency or incident, it is very important that you report it to the university within 24 hours - even if all ended well.
 This enables the university to improve its safety policies and avoid similar incidents in future.
 Your report will always be treated confidentially.

 Report emergencies and incidents to firstname.lastname@example.org.
 Make sure to state your name, telephone number, details of what happened and when it occurred.

 If you reported the incident at the time of the event, there is no need to report it a second time.